12 Crazy Conspiracy Theories That Actually Turned Out to Be True

 The truth: It really happened: In the 1960s, the government hired a university professor to develop a way to detect homosexuality in federal employees.
 He came up with a machine that measured pupil dilation in response to same-sex-erotic imagery; the Canadian government used it to exclude or fire more than 400 men from civil service, the military, and the Mounties.
 The American government is just as guilty with these 10 secret U.S. government operations, revealed.

 The Illuminati and the U.S. government

 Conspiracy: A secret society that rules the world—the Illuminati—and the U.S. National Security Agency (NSA) are in cahoots.

 The truth: We’re here to tell you that a link does, in fact, exist.
 Of course, that “link” is actually a hyperlink (i.e., an electronic link between two Internet sites).
 If you type Illuminati backward—Itanimulli—into a web browser, you will land on the NSA website.
 Click this link if you dare: Itanimulli.com.
-Next, check out these 18 insane conspiracy theories about the royal family.
+Rumor has it this elite society includes tons of famous personalities, actors, actresses, and performers.
+Meanwhile, the royal family is in a league of their own since there are 18 insane conspiracy theories about the royal family.